PierreGode/Flipper-walkthrough/README.md

 # Flipper-walkthrough

 The Flipper Zero is a portable, multi-functional device designed for enthusiasts in fields like DIY electronics, and cybersecurity.
 It's a pocket-sized tool that combines various functionalities related to digital communication and control.
-Its design is inspired by the concept of a multitool, allowing users to interact with a wide range of digital systems and devices.
+Its design is inspired by the concept of a multitool, allowing users to interact with a wide range of digital systems and devices.<p>
 The Flipper Zero serves as an excellent learning tool, particularly for those interested in electronics, radio communications, cybersecurity, and DIY projects.
 Its educational value lies in several key aspects.

 <p>